-Build your own version of Sonos cloud synchronised speakers using Grooveshark, some raspberry pis, node.js and balena.
+Build your own version of Sonos cloud synchronized speakers using Grooveshark, some Raspberry Pis, Node.js and balena.
 It also has an awesome frontend web app [link] that allows you to search and queue up songs in a playlist so that all the rooms in your house are in perfect harmony.

 Sets up a samba share that you can use to send and receive files to your Raspberry Pi.
 You can use this project as a template to add file sharing capabilities to your projects.